olicassis/cs-studies/system-design/design-patterns/solid/SOLID.md

 The Interface Segregation Principle (ISP) states that **clients should not be required to rely on methods they do not utilize**.
 A client class should implement only the methods that are truly essential.
 Instead of using a single interface with an excessive number of methods, break it down into multiple refined interfaces and implement them in a class as needed.

-> TypeScript Implementation of code in the diagram on pages 65 and 66 from the book *Dive Into Design Patterns* by Alexander Shvets, Refactoring.Guru, 2022.
+> TypeScript implementation of code in the diagram on pages 65 and 66 from the book *Dive Into Design Patterns* by Alexander Shvets, Refactoring.Guru, 2022.
 Available at: [https://refactoring.guru/design-patterns/book](https://refactoring.guru/design-patterns/book)

 Before refactoring: